Develop5/PlaywrightDemo/README.md

     5th accessibility issue to fix (now issue 3):   Links must have discernible text Related to header logo not having any text

+    6th accessibility issue to fix (now issue 2):   Form elements must have labels We need to add aria-labels to all radio-buttons, to make them more descriptive.
+    The aria-label attribute can be used to define a string that labels the interactive element on which it is set.
+This provides the element with its accessible name.